Automotive Schools in California

 Do I have to go to school to become a mechanic in California?

-Male automotive technician in blue coveralls smiling and holding a clipboard while standing in front of a hoisted minivanFormal training is not legally required.
+Mechanic in blue uniform holding a tablet and smiling in a garage with a car lifted in the background.Formal training is not legally required.
 However, most employers look for technicians who have taken relevant training at the post-secondary level.
 And some require their techs to get ASE certifications.
 Completing a trade school program can boost your odds of landing a job in the automotive field.

 How much do the various licenses cost?